How are Funders Helping in the Health Crisis?

 Esmée Fairbairn Foundation supports work that focuses on arts, children, the environment, food and social change.
 The Foundation is offering flexibility around payments and reporting during this difficult time, it is keen for anyone in receipt of a grant to get in touch with their Grant Manager for further advice.
-It has made an additional £16 million available in funding and it currently focusing on supporting existing grantees.
+It has made an additional £16 million available in funding and it is currently focusing on supporting existing grantees.
 It is not open for applications at this time.
 Find out more here.

 Tel: 020 7812 3700